-One of the reasons students become bored with practice is that they tend to conduct their practice sessions in the same manner every time.
-They should, instead change, experiment, and explore.
+One of the reasons students become bored with practice is that they tend to conduct their practice sessions, in the same manner, every time.
+They should, instead, change, experiment, and explore.
 How about changing the tempo?
 Dynamics, articulation?
-Even playing a passage written for the right hand with the left hand, or vice versa, can be a great memorization exercise.
+Even playing a passage written for the right hand with the left hand, or vice versa, can be an excellent memorization exercise.

-When I ask students this question, most everyone will answer “PERFECT!!”
-While that is a common answer to the proverbial question, it is actually somewhat inaccurate.
+When I ask students this question, most everyone will answer “PERFECT.”
+While that is a standard answer to the proverbial question, it is somewhat inaccurate.

 Let us imagine little Abbey.
 She is taught that her name is spelled: “A-B-B-E-Y.” She then proceeds to practice spelling her name: “H-A-B-B-E-Y.” She practices this spelling day and night, repeating thousands of times every week.

 Is she getting perfect at spelling her name?

 No!
 She is achieving perfection at misspelling her name.